untoxa/gb-photo/README.md

     git clone https://github.com/untoxa/2bit-pxlr-studio

-Change the Home directory in the git Makefile
+Change the Home directory in the git Makefile?
 Then run in MSYS2 command line:

     make